-The following table lists the thresholds that you can configure for Exchange, the default values, and the type of notification that VDX Monitoring raises when the threshold is exceeded.
+The following table lists the thresholds that you can configure for Exchange, the default values, and the type of type of alert that is raised when the threshold is exceeded.
+Alerts are based on the amount of time required to perform each task.

 These thresholds apply to the Exchange Online workload.